LANL-Bioinformatics/KWAGE/README.md

 ### Step 3: Run `make -j`

-Running `make` in the BIGS++ directory will build all pipeline components.
+Running `make` in the KWAGE directory will build all pipeline components.
 There is no separate installation step required.
 If you encounter any problems, please email `jgans@lanl.gov` for assistance.

 ## Format the NCBI SRA metadata information